KyivAIGroup/iterative-winners-take-all/README.md

 </table>

 ### Figure 5.
-Dependence on the input sparsity
+Dependence on the input density

 <img src="figures/fig2c.png" alt="figures/fig2c.png" width="400"/>

-Dependence of the sparsity of encodings on the input sparsity.
+Dependence of the density of encodings on the input density.
 The main feature is that the dependence is nonlinear and the same for different layer sizes.

 ### Figure 6.
 Similarity preservation

 <img src="figures/similarity_preservation.png" alt="figures/similarity_preservation.png" width="400"/>

 The figure shows how the cosine similarity between two input vectors changes in the encoding space.
 The sparsity of encodings influences the dependence.
 Results for iWTA are comparable to kWTA.
 Similar inputs are encoded in similar output populations.
-The higher the encoding sparsity the better preservation.
+The higher the encoding density (lower sparsity) the better preservation.